zacanger/niddesa/text/generated-translations/cullaniddesa/22-sinhala-google.md

 Twelve worlds.
 Twelve institutions.
 Eighteen worlds are octagonal.

 [APZ 104.4] (# apz104.4) {# apz104.4 .ref .apz යනු "went to the end of the world"
 The Blessed One has gone to the ends of the earth.
 Went to the extreme.
-To Nirvana Gone.
+To Nibbana Gone.
 He has a rainy day, a habitual journey
 (Must apply in Mahaniddasa (3-7) 6 (ii) There is no race death race. to him There is no reincarnation.
 Bhavya means transcendence.
 Karma